Just-Abdul/4_Square_API/README.md

-# Using Foursquare to explore cities
+# Using Foursquare API to explore cities